Agent for CortexAI

 Unique identifier for the agent instance to drop

-This procedure completely removes the agent and all its associated resources from the system.
-After destruction, the agent name can be reused to create a new agent instance if needed.
+After dropping, the agent name can be reused to create a new agent instance if needed.

 Usage Examples